cristhianc001/Movie-Recommendation-System/README.md

 ```

 # Conclusions and Recommendations
+- There are movies with exact same name and its difficult to deal with them in some of the functions built here.
+One way to solve this is the concatenation between the title and the release year.
+Example: The Avengers (2012) and The Avengers (1998).
 - A subset of the main file had to be used to create the feature and similarity matrices due to lack of computational resources.
 The amount of memory needed to support a matrix with the entire data was too high for the free plan of Render, so I decided to use a movies dataset filtered by vote count.
 The results could change if more resources are available.
 - The convertion of the format of the datasets from CSV to another format like parquet could improve the performance of the deployment due to less memory consumption.
 - LSA/LSI is very helpful to obtain better recommendations but needs extra computational resources.